endemic/nathandemick.com/_posts/2005-03-19-grrl-gamers.markdown

 tags: []
 comments: []
 ---
-<p>In a random stint of surfing the web, I happend to run across a site called <a href="http://www.fragdolls.com/">FragDolls</a>.
+In a random stint of surfing the web, I happend to run across a site called [FragDolls](http://www.fragdolls.com/).
 After a hearty laugh, I attempted to discover the exact purpose for such a site.
 Notice, if you will, the coy illustrations throughout the site, coupled alongside copious pictures of the girls themselves.
-The entire page seems like a giant advertisement... but for what?</p>
+The entire page seems like a giant advertisement... but for what?

-<p>I then noticed that the group is sponsored by UbiSoft, a software publishing company.
+I then noticed that the group is sponsored by UbiSoft, a software publishing company.
 Coincidentally, many of these girls like to play games published by UbiSoft!
-I never would have guessed.</p>
+I never would have guessed.

-<p>Really, this topic in and of itself doesn't make for a very interesting entry.
-I'm just rather bitter about the entire presentation of that site, so I figured I'd rag on it a bit.</p>
+Really, this topic in and of itself doesn't make for a very interesting entry.
+I'm just rather bitter about the entire presentation of that site, so I figured I'd rag on it a bit.